 To initiate the process, the affected person should speak to an IRS agent or mail a properly filled Form 433-F. The IRS will keep tabs on the individual and review their financial situation every year.
 The relief is revoked once you can pay, or the statutory limitation expires.

 If you should default, the IRS has the legal authority to seize your assets.
 You have 30 days after receiving the levy notice to try reaching an agreement before the IRS is able to issue the levy.
 You can negotiate for a tax levy release once issued if you can convince the IRS that you are more likely to settle your outstanding tax debt without the levy.
 This can be granted if, for example, you are planning to sell a property and use the proceeds to pay your tax debt.
 Tax levies are the last resort and can be avoided by negotiating with IRS agents.

 File Your Returns

 The most effective tax resolution method is filing your returns on time.
 The IRS charges penalties and interests on the tax debt.
 Alternative tax debt settlement options only end up costing more in the long run.

 Fortunately, the IRS is more interested in having their debt settled than punishing you.
 If you are unable to file your returns for one reason or the other, communicate and reach an agreement.

 Tax issues are complex and very serious.
 Having a tax resolution professional to help can make all the difference.
-Explore this website to learn more about the tax resolution services we offer.
-We are happy to work with you or your Denver-area business and the IRS or state tax agencies to address your tax issues.
+Explore the True Resolve Tax Professionals website to learn more about the tax resolution services we offer.
+We are happy to work with you or your New York-area business and the IRS or state tax agencies to address your tax issues.
 Don’t let any outstanding tax debt derail your financial growth.
 Act now.